mimimiku778/MimimalCMS/README.md

 # MimimalCMS
 This is a super simple and minimal CMS.

-The first official release version of MimimalCMS is now available, and this will be the final version of the most primitive version that does not use DI container.
+The first official release version of MimimalCMS is now available, and this will be the final version of the most primitive version.

 ## Features include:
 - A micro-framework based on the MVC model